-In fact if you visit the Trading 212 website, you can find a comprehensive Company Overview webpage where you can find all you need about the company regulatory environment.
+In fact if you visit the Trading 212 website, you can find a comprehensive Company Overview webpage (76% of retail CFD accounts lose money) where you can find all you need about the company regulatory environment.

 Just because you lose doesn’t mean that Trading 212 has profited.
 As mentioned, orders are either netted or matched.
 Just because one trader buys and another one sells, doesn’t mean one will profit and the other will lose; it depends on timing and when those traders close their positions.
 Markets oscillate, meaning both traders could win, and they both could lose.
 The process of market making is very complex, but the main point to take away is that it’s not a binary outcome: the trader loses, so the broker wins and vice versa.